 If you think of DevOps like an interface in a programming language, class SRE implements DevOps.
 While the SRE program did not explicitly set out to satisfy the DevOps interface, both disciplines independently arrived at a similar set of conclusions.
 However, just like in programming, classes often include more behavior than just what their interface defines, or they might implement multiple interfaces.
 SRE includes additional practices and recommendations that are not necessarily part of the DevOps interface.

-Like we said above, DevOps and SRE are not two competing methods for software development and operations, but rather close friends designed to break down organizational barriers to deliver better software faster.
+Like we said above, it is not a question of DevOps vs SRE but a distiction between DevOps and SRE which are not two competing methods for software development and operations, but rather close friends designed to break down organizational barriers to deliver better software faster.
 If you prefer books, check out How SRE relates to DevOps (Betsy Beyer, Niall Richard Murphy, Liz Fong-Jones) for a more thorough explanation.

 Advantages and Disadvantages of DevOps and SRE